 Connection Through Collaborative Art-Making

-Brooklyn Trails runs art-based summer camp programming that allows children to embark on a journey of exploration, both in art and nature, right in our own backyard, Prospect Park.
-Our program is built upon a strong foundation of respectful educating.
-All of our activities promote social-emotional learning, fostering autonomy, building self-reliance, collaboration and healthy conflict resolution skills.
-We firmly believe in respecting the rights of all children to be informed, consulted, involved, and empowered in decision-making within their co-learning environment.
+Brooklyn Trails offers nature-based, art-centered summer camp programming nestled in the woodlands and meadows of Prospect Park.
+Our program is built on a foundation of respectful, child-centered education where every activity supports social-emotional learning, autonomy, self-reliance, collaboration, and healthy conflict resolution.
+We believe deeply in the rights of all children to be informed, consulted, and genuinely included in building their learning environment.

-As we navigate the trails of Prospect Park, our primary goal extends beyond exploration.
-We strive to create trails that connect community members, fostering a sense of togetherness and inclusivity.
-It is our duty as educators to create learning environments that embody inclusive, anti-bias thinking and rhetoric.
-We are committed to continuously expanding our own learning and knowledge to seek justice for all.
+As we move through Prospect Park together, our goal extends beyond exploration.
+We are building trails that connect people, fostering a sense of community, belonging, and shared wonder.
+It is our responsibility as educators to create learning environments rooted in inclusive, anti-bias thinking, and we are committed to continuously expanding our own understanding in the ongoing pursuit of justice for all.

 A woman with purple dreadlocks and a young girl sitting on grass in a park, playing with colorful yarn or string.